Prior Art and Patentability Searching Basics.

 Patent Practitioner Help Recommended.

-The United States has specific criteria for whether a patent, patent application, or other disclosure may be relevant prior art to a patent application filed at the US Patent Office.
-For example, in certain circumstances an earlier disclosure by the same inventor may be excusable.
+The United States has specific criteria.
+Whether a patent, patent application, or other disclosure may be relevant prior art can get complex.
+For example, in certain circumstances, an earlier disclosure by the same inventor may be excusable, or prior art.
 In other circumstances, an application filed earlier, but published later than your application, may be cited against your application.
-If you are unsure, we provide a Free Initial Consultation.
-Contact Carson Patents to start the steps to patent for your invention.

 Disclaimer: Nothing in this article constitutes legal advice.